Caedendi/D2RMM-Loot-Filter-Extended/README.md

 - Introducing Drop Sounds!
 Configure new sound effects for when select item types drop so you'll never miss one again!
 - For those running Custom filter options: all colors have been renamed to more standardized names (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)
+- Added option to customize the tooltip color for Ethereal items when on the ground
 - Added option to disable _all_ Light Pillars
 - Added customization of the Gold amount color _(in addition to the already implemented suffix customization)_
 - Added customization of the highlight color (can now be set to colors other than tomato red)